 How do we evaluate these risks and take the appropriate preventative measures?
 The answer comes from the results of the European project SUN (Sustainable Nanotechnologies Project), which has been given 13 million euros of funding from the European Commission.

 Over 100 scientists from 25 research institutions and industries in 12 different European Countries coordinated by the group of professor Antonio Marcomini from Ca’ Foscari University of Venice have completed one of the first attempts to understand the risks nanomaterials carry throughout their life-cycle, starting from their fabrication and ending in being discarded or recycled.

-After 3 years of research in laboratories and in contact with industrial partners, the scientists have processed, tested and made available an online platform that supports industries and control and regulating institutions in evaluating potential risks that may arise for the production teams, for the consumers and for the environment.
+After 3 years of research in laboratories and in contact with industrial partners, the scientists have processed, tested and made available an online platform [update: link no longer works. -ed.] that supports industries and control and regulating institutions in evaluating potential risks that may arise for the production teams, for the consumers and for the environment.

 The goal is to understand the extent to which these risks are sustainable, especially in relation to the traditional materials available, and to take the appropriate preventative measures.
 Additionally, this tool allows us to compare risk reduction costs with the benefits generated by this innovative product, while measuring its possible environmental impact.